slash-aech/facial-recognition-attendance/README.md

 node index.js
 ```

-> To run on a different port:
+> To specify the port manually:

 ```bash
 PORT=5000 node index.js
 ```

-Or make sure the `.env` contains:
+Or ensure the `.env` contains:

 ```env
 PORT=5000